Chat with us, powered by LiveChat

 3. Country-by-Country Reporting

-Additionally, any further documentation that is requested in line with Chinese requirements.
+Additionally, any further documentation that is requested is in line with Chinese requirements.

-Following Bulletin 42, enterprises are required to prepare mandatory transfer pricing documentation once specified thresholds have been exceeded.
-Below we provide an overview of the specific transfer pricing documentation and their respective thresholds.
+Following Bulletin 42, enterprises must prepare mandatory transfer pricing documentation once specified thresholds have been exceeded.
+Below, we provide an overview of the specific transfer pricing documentation and their respective thresholds.

 Master File

-The Master File is the main transfer pricing documentation that serves to detail the transfer pricing policies and activities of larger multinational corporations.
-A Master File must be prepared by Chinese enterprises and must meet specific requirements.
+The Master File is the main transfer pricing documentation that details the transfer pricing policies and activities of larger multinational corporations.
+It must be prepared by Chinese enterprises and meet specific requirements.

-A Master File must be prepared in Chinese and in accordance with Chinese legislation, and should include details on:
+A Master File must be prepared in Chinese and by Chinese legislation, and should include details on the following:

 (1) the investment structure;